BrincMM/VentureVerseMiniAppRails/docs/api/v1/waiting_lists/create.md

 | first_name     | string | No       | First name of the user (optional) |
 | last_name      | string | No       | Last name of the user (optional) |

+When an existing waiting list entry is found by email, any provided `name`, `first_name`, or `last_name` parameters will update the stored record.
+Missing fields remain unchanged.

 ## Request Example

 ### Email Subscription